jpratt9/john-pratt.com/src/frontend/content/posts/how-to-secure-web-applications/index.md

 *   **Data Stores:** Where are you keeping sensitive data, like user credentials or personal information?
 Is it encrypted?
 *   **Authentication Flows:** How do users sign up, log in, or reset a forgotten password?

-Once you have this map laid out, you can start to attack it—conceptually, of course.
+Once you have this map laid out, you can start to attack it - conceptually, of course.
 Ask yourself pointed questions like, "What if a user pastes malicious code into this search bar?" or "Could someone access a protected API endpoint just by guessing the URL?"

 ### Using Frameworks to Guide Your Thinking